Find the Differences Worksheets

 We ask students to verbalize or write the changes that they see between images.

-- Practice 2 - Spot all the differences between the pictures of the backyard of the farm scene.
+- Practice 3 - Spot all the differences between the pictures of the backyard of the farm scene.

 - Practice 4 - Mark the differences that you can find with numbers.

 - Practice 5 - A nice scene to compare things in.
 This is what you would call an old school aqueduct.

 - Practice 6 - Two silly dinosaurs.
 Based on the egg, they must be babies at least in the one frame.

 How To Find Differences Between Two Pictures?

 Spotting differences between two pictures can be a confusing task; given that such problems are usually tough to solve.
 However, you must take a friend with you and resolve this fun puzzle by following the below-mentioned steps.
 You will find that this is becoming a skill that we will need to take more seriously as photo filters and artificial intelligence improves.
 Both of these forms of technology will distort our human reality and we need to be able to spot it at every turn.
 Finding differences in static photos is the first step.
 There are many forms of software out there that can help us do this, but what about when we do not have those form of technology available to us?
 I never knew how much technology was available for this until I did research for this piece.
 Here are some major considerations you should ponder when you do this.